DucManhPhan/DucManhPhan.github.io/_post_preparation/2020-01-14-How-to-use-CDI-in-Java-EE.md

     - Callback annotations

-        CDI beans may use the PostConstruct and PreDestroy annotations to identify methods to be called back by the container at the appropriate points in the bean's lifecycle.
+        CDI beans may use the ```@PostConstruct``` and ```@PreDestroy``` annotations to identify methods to be called back by the container at the appropriate points in the bean's lifecycle.
 These annotations can be added to public, private, protected, or package-level access method, but must not be static or final.
 If something goes wrong while executing the business logic, these methods can throw unchecked exceptions, but not checked exceptions.

         ```java
         public class IsbnGenerator {